helium/HIP/0000-Redundant-Coverage-Must-Compete-With-First-to-Witness.md

 Over saturated areas abound and many hotspots are rewarded for providing redundant coverage.
 Some users install multiple hotspots in a single location in an effort to increase rewards.

 Currently, first to witness (network latency) is the only metric available to gauge a hotspot's performance.
 Until other metrics are available, this is a convinient method to only reward the best performing hotspot in an area with redundant coverage.

+It's common advice to new hotspot owners to install their hotspot 350-400 meters apart.
+This is the distance represented by less than 8 resolution 12 hexes.
+This HIP extends that meaning, hotspots that are within that distance are proving redundant coverage and only the first to witness shall be rewarded.

 ## Unresolved Questions
 There are currently no unresolved questions.